lochhh/e-Babylab/README.md

 These can be used, for example, to perform upgrades or to create superusers.
 All available commands can be found [here](https://docs.djangoproject.com/en/3.1/ref/django-admin/).

 ## 3. Upgrade
-To upgrade an existing environment to the latest version of e-Babylab, please run the following steps:
+To upgrade an existing environment to the latest version of e-Babylab, please follow the steps below:
 1. To pull the latest changes from the repository, run `git pull`.
 2. To upgrade, we first need to recreate all containers, so that they are using the latest version of e-Babylab.
 Follow these steps:
     - Shut down the environment using `docker-compose down`.
 This will remove all containers, but retain the volumes which contain all of your data.